open5e/open5e/source/characters/southlandsheroes_races.rst

 after one week.
 If the severed body part is present and whole, you can reattach it during a short rest as long as you spend at least one Hit Die to regain hit points and perform no other actions, even light duties.
-You gain one level of exhaustion when you begin regenerating a limb.
-While a limb is regenerating, as well as for one day after the regrowth is complete, you cannot have less than one level of exhaustion.
+You gain one level of :ref:`srd:exhaustion` when you begin regenerating a limb.
+While a limb is regenerating, as well as for one day after the regrowth is complete, you cannot have less than one level of :ref:`exhaustion`.
 This ability replaces your natural armor and natural predator abilities.

 **Poisoned Bite.** Lizardfolk are sometimes born with venomous fangs or poisonous saliva delivered through their bite attack.
 You can make a